 - Establishing the purpose, values, strategy, and culture The Arup Group Board is responsible for deciding our strategy and for overseeing its implementation.
 The Board recognises that a positive culture comes from the very top and the Board is responsible for ensuring that our purpose and values are adhered to and lived by the members. - Decision making The composition of the Board is a mix of directors with extensive Arup backgrounds, and a diverse set of skills, knowledge, experience, and competence, that are collectively key in the Board's decision making.
-The Board provides rigorous evaluation and challenge as part of its decision making processes to enable the decisions taken to be ones that promote long-term sustainable success. - Board reporting To enable informed decision making, the Board receives extensive reports from key areas of the business that include the likely long-term impact of a decision and how stakeholders have been considered in relation to the matter presented. - Monitoring and oversight The regular reporting to the Board includes updates on key decisions and the actions taken respect of them.
+The Board provides rigorous evaluation and challenge as part of its decision making processes to enable the decisions taken to be ones that promote long-term sustainable success.

-The Board, together with all other statutory directors within the Arup Group, are required to undertake mandatory training on statutory director duties.
+The Board, together with all statutory directors of the companies with the Group, are required to undertake mandatory training on statutory director duties.